awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 ## Step 7: Clean Up Resources<a name="s3-clean-up"></a>

 You can use some of the resources you created in this tutorial for the [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.
-For example, you can reuse the AWS CodeDeploy application and deployment\.
+For example, you can reuse the CodeDeploy application and deployment\.
 However, after you complete this and any other tutorials, you should delete the pipeline and the resources it uses, so that you are not charged for the continued use of those resources\.
-First, delete the pipeline, then the AWS CodeDeploy application and its associated Amazon EC2 instances, and finally, the Amazon S3 bucket\.
+First, delete the pipeline, then the CodeDeploy application and its associated Amazon EC2 instances, and finally, the Amazon S3 bucket\.

 **To clean up the resources used in this tutorial**

-1. To clean up your AWS CodePipeline resources, follow the instructions in [Delete a Pipeline in AWS CodePipeline](pipelines-delete.md)\.
+1. To clean up your CodePipeline resources, follow the instructions in [Delete a Pipeline in AWS CodePipeline](pipelines-delete.md)\.

-1. To clean up your AWS CodeDeploy resources, follow the instructions in [Clean Up Deployment Walkthrough Resources](https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-simple-s3alkthrough.html#tutorials-simple-s3alkthrough-clean-up)\.
+1. To clean up your CodeDeploy resources, follow the instructions in [Clean Up Deployment Walkthrough Resources](https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-wordpress-clean-up.html#tutorials-wordpress-clean-up-console)\.

 1. To delete the Amazon S3 bucket, follow the instructions in [Deleting or Emptying an Amazon S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/DeletingaBucket.html)\.
 If you do not intend to create more pipelines, delete the Amazon S3 bucket created for storing your pipeline artifacts\.
-For more information about this bucket, see [AWS CodePipeline Concepts](concepts.md)\.
+For more information about this bucket, see [CodePipeline Concepts](concepts.md)\.